ronospace/Flow-Ai/ICON_UPDATE_SUMMARY.md

-# FlowSense Icon Update Summary
+# Flow iQ Icon Update Summary

 ## Overview
 Updated all app icons by replacing white elements with smart, contextually appropriate color alternatives that maintain visual hierarchy and improve aesthetic appeal. **Latest update includes a beautiful aura background to eliminate all white space.**